Algorithmic-Warfare/MUD-DApp-Scaffold/.clinerules/workflows/component-styling-workflow.md

 This workflow outlines the steps for styling UI components consistently using CSS variables.

+!!!
+IMPORTANT !!!
+- Do not change the existing variables in `App.css`.
+- Make the newly defined variables work with the existing theme.

 ## 1. Planning Phase
 - Analyze component structure
 - Identify styling elements (colors, typography, spacing, etc.)